 Sponsored by the U.S. Department of State, AYLP Thailand engages 20 Montana high school students and two high school teachers on an all-expense paid study of Thailand focused on the global issue of food security in the face of climate change, in the context of Thailand and Montana.

-The centerpiece of AYLP is a month-long exchange in Thailand.
+The centerpiece of AYLP Thailand is a month-long exchange in Thailand.